 From the course tools area you can access the following features:

 Module Content – This is the landing page for the module.
-Clicking here will return you back to the module content area whilst navigated away.
+Clicking here will return you back to the module content area.

 Calendar – Gives you access to the module calendar.
 Any events added here are viewable to everyone on the module.

 Discussions – From the Course Tools area you can see all the discussion boards within the module.
-If you create a discussion board here it will only display on this page (not within the module content area).
+If you create a discussion board from within this space, it will only display on this page (not within the module content area).

-The Gradebook – Provides access to all the assessed items with a due date in the module.
-The Gradebook also has a view of all the students on the module and the date of their last access.
-From the Gradebook you can, view submissions, post grades and feedback, setup the overall grade for the module and configure the grade book settings such as the marking schema.
+Gradebook – Provides access to all the assessed items with a due date in the module.
+The Gradebook also displays all the students on the module and the date of their last access.
+From the Gradebook you can view submissions, post grades and feedback, setup the overall grade for the module and configure the grade book settings such as marking schemas and rubrics.

 Messages – displays all the messages that are specific to the module you are in.
-Students are also able to send messages from here.
+Currently, students can not send messages – only read messages that have been created by the module leads.

 Analytics – Primarily usage information and statistics about any tests you have setup in your module.

-Student Preview – The student preview link is located to the right of the course tools links.
-Enter student preview mode from here to perform many actions as a student including view content items, submit assessments and post discussion board responses.
-Data collected from the student preview can be deleted.
+Student Preview – The student preview link is located in the top right of the module.
+Enter student preview mode to experience the module as a student, such as viewing content items, submitting assessments and posting discussion board responses.
+When exiting student preview, you will be prompted to either save or delete the student preview data that may have been generated.

 Adding Content To Your Module

 The School’s module template will pre-populate your module with content areas; you don’t need to change any of these content areas if you don’t want to.
-Although you will need to fill in the blanks with information specific to your module (e.g. the Module Guide or Module Leader contact details).
+It is essential you fill in any blank spaces with information specific to your module (e.g. the Module Guide or Module Leader contact details).

 Participation and Engagement

-Participation and Engagement section is where you can now create Discussion Boards and Journals.
+Participation and Engagement section is where you create Discussion Boards (called Discussions) and Journals.

 Edit Content